One of the Barn Owls typical of the kind of images that may be captured on the NaturesLens Bird of Prey Workshops

-April 2017 saw & I running the first of our Welsh Bird of Prey Workshops of 2017.
+April 2017 saw David & I running the first of our Welsh Bird of Prey Workshops of 2017.
 This photography workshop is a particular favourite of mine because it is so relaxed & intimate due to the group size & everyone comes away with some fabulous images & new friendships made.

 We brought some new props along to the workshop to mix things up a bit.
 These included a milk churn, a couple of storm lanterns & a variety of different wheels – perfect for getting a little creative as well as honing one's composition skills.